 A similar study in 2013 looked at the effect of moderate intensity and vigorous intensity exercise on three groups of women: non-exercisers, regularly active, and highly active, all at 28-32 weeks of pregnancy.
 The regularly active and highly active women ran on the treadmill at moderate intensity (40-59% of max heart rate) and vigorous intensity (60-85%).
 Five out of 15 (one-third) of the highly active women saw a brief dip in fetal heart rate.
 Once exercise stopped, fetal heart rate returned to normal.
 Almost all of the women delivered at term within a healthy birth rate range.
 All the babies were healthy.

 Researchers cannot ethically find the exact upper limit of intensity of exercise during pregnancy.
 However, these two studies indicate that below 90% of max heart rate is a safe threshold for active pregnant women.

 Most researchers and doctors suggest avoiding extremely strenuous exercise.
 For runners, this means workouts or race efforts that leave you gasping for air and completely exhausting yourself to finish.
 Overexertion is not advised, nor is exercising to a point that pain or discomfort occurs.

-Based on this data and my doctor’s advice, I concluded that tempo effort workouts were completely appropriate during pregnancy.
+The evidence suggests that moderately hard workouts (such as threshold workouts) are safe in healthy pregnancies of trained athletes.
 Threshold pace (approximately hour-long race pace) is approximately 85% of max heart rate; most tempo runs are done at 82-90% of max heart rate (within normal weather conditions)- completely within the safe zone.